getgrit/stdlib/.grit/patterns/python/openai.md

 if openai_proxy:
     # TODO: The 'openai.proxy' option isn't read in the client API.
 You will need to pass it when you instantiate the client, e.g. 'OpenAI(proxy=openai_proxy)'
     # openai.proxy = openai_proxy
     # TODO: The 'openai.api_base' option isn't read in the client API.
-You will need to pass it when you instantiate the client, e.g. 'OpenAI(api_base=self.openai_api_base)'
+You will need to pass it when you instantiate the client, e.g. 'OpenAI(base_url=self.openai_api_base)'
     # openai.api_base = self.openai_api_base
 ```